Uttar Pradesh: Transportation

 The state has the largest railway network in the country but in relative terms has only sixth-highest railway density despite its plain topography and largest population.
-As of 2015, there were 9,077 km of rail in the state.Allahabad is the headquarters of the North Central Railway and Gorakhpur is the headquarters of the North Eastern Railway.
+As of 2015, there were 9,077 km of rail in the state.
+The railway network in the state is controlled by two divisions of the Indian Railways viz.
+North Central Railway and North Eastern Railway.
+Prayagraj is the headquarters of the North Central Railway and Gorakhpur is the headquarters of the North Eastern Railway.
 Lucknow and Moradabad serve as divisional Headquarters of the Northern Railway Division.
 Lucknow Swarna Shatabdi Express, the second fastest Shatabdi Express train, connects the Indian capital of New Delhi to Lucknow while Kanpur Shatabdi Express, connects New Delhi to Kanpur Central.
 This was the first train in India to get the new German LHB coaches.
 The railway stations of Prayagraj Junction, Agra Cantonment, Lucknow Charbagh, Gorakhpur Junction, Kanpur Central, Mathura Junction and Varanasi Junction are included in the Indian Railways list of 50 world-class railway stations.
+The Lucknow Metro, along with the Kanpur Metro (Orange line), are rapid transit systems that serve Lucknow and Kanpur, respectively.

 The state has a large, multimodal transportation system with the largest road network in the country.
-It is well connected to its nine neighbouring states and almost all other parts of India through the national highways (NH).
-It has 42 national highways, with a total length of 4942 km comprising 9.6% of the total NH length in India.
-The Uttar Pradesh State Road Transport Corporation was established in 1972 to provide transportation in the state with connecting services to adjoining states.
+It has 42 national highways, with a total length of 4942 km comprising 8.9 per cent of the total national highways length in India.
+The Uttar Pradesh State Road Transport Corporation (UPSRTC) was established in 1972 to provide transportation in the state with connecting services to adjoining states.
+The UPSRTC's current fleet consists of 11,238 buses operating on 2,762 routes across a total distance of 768,065 km throughout the state, generating an average daily income of ₹16 crore.
+Despite its extensive operation, many of UPSRTC buses are now outdated and unreliable, raising concerns about their condition and the impact on passenger safety.
 All cities are connected to state highways, and all district headquarters are being connected with four lane roads which carry traffic between major centres within the state.
-One of them is Agra–Lucknow Expressway, which is a 302 km controlled-access highway constructed by Uttar Pradesh Expressways Industrial Development Authority.
-Other district roads and village roads provide villages accessibility to meet their social needs as also the means to transport agriculture produce from village to nearby markets.
-Major district roads provide a secondary function of linking between main roads and rural roads.Uttar Pradesh has the highest road density in India – 1027 km per 1000 km2 – and the largest surfaced urban-road network in the country – 50721 km.
+One of them is Agra–Lucknow Expressway, which is a 302 km controlled-access highway constructed by UPEIDA.
+Uttar Pradesh has the highest road density in India – 1027 km per 1000 km2 – and the largest surfaced urban-road network in the country – 50721 km.